janpeterka/feedback/README.md

 - on status change - for author
 - on new comment

-It's marked read on opening detail of given feedback post.
+It's marked read on opening detail of given feedback post, or manually from "dashboard"

 ## level 3 - external systems
 Maybe you don't want feedback in your app.
 Maybe you want it in your Gitlab, where you collect and manage all issues!